zerospiel/hmc/docs/dev.md

 ## Generating the airgap bundle

-Use the `make airgap-package` target to manually generate the airgap bundle, to ensure the correctly tagged HMC controller image is present in the bundle prefix the `IMG` env var with the desired image, for example:
+Use the `make airgap-package` target to manually generate the airgap bundle, to ensure the correctly tagged KCM controller image is present in the bundle prefix the `IMG` env var with the desired image, for example:

 ```bash